 Once you have stirred as much as possible, reach in and pull out your slime!
 It will be a bit messy at first but this slime is wonderful!
 All you need to do is knead it a bit.

-SLIME TIP #4: add a few drops of saline to your hands before you reach in for the slime!
+SLIME TIP: Add a few drops of saline to your hands before you reach in for the slime!

-Go ahead and play with your volcano slime!
+Go ahead and play with your Valentine’s bubby slime!